-If you have just purchased a new iPhone 6 or iPhone 6 Plus, or been handed down a family members old iPhone, or even been given a new iPhone as a gift, here are some useful tips and advice for setting it up.
+Setting up a new iPhone is generally very easy but you're right - you are faced with a lot of options.
+If you've just purchased a new iPhone 6 or iPhone 6 Plus, or been handed down a family member's old iPhone, or even been given a new iPhone as a gift, here are some useful tips and advice for setting it up.

 Thinking about buying the iPhone 6 or iPhone 6 Plus but haven't taken the plunge yet?
 Here's how (and where) to buy the new iPhone in the UK.
 Also read: iPhone 6 Plus rivals and: Why you shouldn’t buy a US iPhone for use in the UK